liam-ilan/gpt-rs/README.md

 >
 > After that, Timmy and his family went to the park to play.
 They saw something very big and wide and round.
 They decided to pretend it was a big, red car to play.
 They played with the car and had lots of fun.

-## Navigating the Codebase
-This implementation was built to be as verbose as possible.
-The core of the model can be found under [`./src/model.rs`](./src/model.rs), heavily inspired by Karpathy's [minGPT](https://github.com/karpathy/minGPT).

-Some details:
-- 4 dropout layers per block, one post feed forward, one post attention head, and one on each residual [Residual Dropout: A Simple Approach to Improve Transformer’s Data Efficiency](https://aclanthology.org/2024.sigul-1.35.pdf).
-There is also a dropout applied post embedding.
-- Layer norm is applied prior to the multi-attention head/feed forward in each block (Pre-LN), see [On Layer Normalization in the Transformer Architecture](https://arxiv.org/pdf/2002.04745).

-The BPE tokenizer can be found under [`./src/tokenizer.rs`](./src/tokeinzer.rs).
-Tokenized datasets are serialized into `.ron` (Rusty-Object-Notation) files for later use.
-The tokenizer is modified from a classing BPE to include space-prefixing, no merges across words, and some do-not-merge tokens.

-The training loop can be found under [`./src/train.rs`](./src/train.rs).
-It utilizes an AdamW optimizer.
-There is no learning rate scheduling in this branch, take a look at the [`linear_warmup-cosine-decay` branch](https://github.com/liam-ilan/gpt-rs/tree/linear-warmup-cosine-decay) for an implementation of a more refined scheduler (though it may be out of date with `main`).

 ## Train a Model from Scratch
 ### Tokenization
 The [`tinystories-10k`](https://huggingface.co/datasets/flpelerin/tinystories-10k) dataset is included in this repository under `./stories.parquet`.
 Any `.parquet` file, who's first column contains the text entries to train on, can be used.